Yrus-br/BitcoinPrice/README.md

-App that shows current cryptocurrency prices from CoinGecko API
+App that shows current cryptocurrency prices from API